Skip to main content

 Slash commands

-Slash commands are a command-line interface (CLI) style method of interacting with .
+In , slash commands are a command-line interface (CLI) style method of interacting with .
 These commands simplify complex prompts into a one-word command to standardize common tasks.
 The table below explains what will do as a response to each slash command.
-To use a slash command, type a forward slash / in the chat interface, followed by the command you want to give.
+To use a slash command, type a forward slash / in the chat panel, followed by the command you want to give.
 After you type /, an autocomplete list of available slash commands will appear.
 After typing the command, enter the name of the object that you want to process—you can use the @ symbol here to mention a specific file in your project.
 For example, you could prompt “/document the customer_data folder”, “/explain this pipeline” or “/fix @weekly_orders”.

 Command’ task